Ravenscourt Park: Sale, development and public ownership

 However, it transpired that the ground-leases of the row of detached and semi-detached residences called Ravenscourt Park, extending southwards from No. 23, contained a proviso giving ground-tenants the right to forbid any building on the width of the park opposite their frontages.
 The new freeholder promptly took steps to remove this obstacle by buying out the rights of prohibition for small cash sums.
 Two of the ground-tenants, Ebenezer Stanley Burchett of 23 Ravenscourt Park and Frank Dethbridge of "The Hermitage", determined to block the development by demanding much larger sums of £1000 each.
 Their action had the desired effect, and other lessees demanded similar sums.
 A total of at least £10–£12,000 would have been added to the development costs, and this initiative effectively knocked the bottom out of the speculation.
 The freeholder became amenable to fresh negotiations, and eventually agreed to sell the property for the greatly reduced sum of £58,000.
-It was acquired by the Metropolitan Board of Works (the Vestry of Hammersmith contributing half the purchase-money) on 20 November 1887.
+It was acquired by the Metropolitan Board of Works (the Hammersmith Vestry contributing half the purchase-money) on 20 November 1887.

-The Board of Works established a public park, laid out by JJ Sexby, in the 13 hectare of land surrounding the House.
+The Board of Works established a public park, laid out by J. J. Sexby, in the 13 hectare of land surrounding the House.
 It was opened on 19 May 1888.

-Management of the park was transferred to the London County Council in 1889, to the Greater London Council in 1965, and finally to the London Borough of Hammersmith in April 1971.
+Management of the park was transferred to the London County Council in 1889, to the Greater London Council in 1965, and finally to the Hammersmith London Borough Council in April 1971.
 A number of "lodges" (i.e. cottages) on the perimeters of the park were also transferred with the stipulation that they could only be inhabited by Council staff who worked there.